biolink/biolink-model/docs/MolecularEntity.md

  *  mixin: [ThingWithTaxon](ThingWithTaxon.md) - A mixin that can be used on any entity that can be taxonomically classified.
 This includes individual organisms; genes, their products and other molecular entities; body parts; biological processes
  *  mixin: [PhysicalEssence](PhysicalEssence.md) - Semantic mixin concept.
 Pertains to entities that have physical properties such as mass, volume, or charge.
+ *  mixin: [OntologyClass](OntologyClass.md) - a concept or class in an ontology, vocabulary or thesaurus.
+Note that nodes in a biolink compatible KG can be considered both instances of biolink classes, and OWL classes in their own right.
+In general you should not need to use this class directly.
+Instead, use the appropriate biolink class.
+For example, for the GO concept of endocytosis (GO:0006897), use bl:BiologicalProcess as the type.

 ## Children